mihneacristian/Android-Travel-Journal/README.md

 ## Main Features:
 - Authenticate using Google Sign-in
-- Saving a trip in the Firebase Realtime Database
+- Save a trip in the Firebase Realtime Database
-- Uploading photos to the Firebase Storage (Take a picture or upload one)
+- Upload photos to the Firebase Storage (Take a picture or upload one from your local storage)
-- Editing or deleting a trip
+- Edit or delete a trip
-- Adding a trip to your favorites list
+- Add a trip to your favorites list
-- Sharing a trip on Facebook
+- Share a trip on Facebook

 ## Used technologies:
 - Firebase (Authentication, Realtime Database, Storage & Crashlytics)